lhzdnb/socket-programming-project/readme.md

-# EE450 Socket Programming Project
+# Socket Programming Project

-## Personal Details

-- Full Name: Hao Liang
-- Student ID: 4773-3404-69

 ## Project Description

-In this assignment, I implemented a library registration system based on TCP and UDP.
-I also implement the optional part (admin).
+In this project, I implemented a library registration system based on TCP and UDP, both on Windows and Linux.

 ### Backend Server